My youngest Remi, turned 18 today!

 It’s a strange feeling.
 A proud one.
 A reflective one.
 A bit emotional if I’m honest.

-And it also leaves me with another question quietly sitting in the background ‘What does this mean for me now?‘
+And it also leaves me with another question ‘What now?‘

 And I am so very proud of the two adults they’ve become.